 Hótel Klaustur (B,L,D)

-Today, local glacier guides outfit us for a walk across the ice in Vatnajökull National Park.
+Today, we'll learn about the creation of Vatnajökull, Europe’s largest national park, in a special meeting with a park director.
+Then, local glacier guides outfit us for a walk across the ice in Vatnajökull National Park.
 Atop Svínafellsjökull, the tongue of Europe’s largest glacier, discover an extraordinary range of ice textures.
 Explore chasms and crevasses sculpted by meltwater and see the moraine created by the glacier’s bulldozing power.
 This afternoon, hike up to Svartifoss waterfall, dramatically framed by black basaltic columns.
 Additional hiking options are also available.
-(6-8 miles hiking, 6 hours; 1 hour driving)
+(6–8 miles hiking, 6 hours; 1 hour driving)

 Fosshótel Skaftafell (B,L,D)

 Delve into Icelandic history with a hike on Ingólfshöfdi headland, bustling with seafowl and home to Iceland’s first Nordic settler, Ingólfur Arnarson.
 Continue east to the spectacular Jökulsárlón glacial lagoon, approaching its glassy waters on foot.
 Take a boat ride between floating icebergs calved from the glacier’s edge, keeping an eye out for Eider ducks and seals.
 (3-4 miles hiking, 2 hours; 2 hours driving)